m-miley/surfs_up/README.md

 ![Screen Shot 2022-05-20 at 12 22 59 PM](https://user-images.githubusercontent.com/100544761/169586982-623f609e-33a1-438f-97a7-5b3983922d81.png)

 Furthermore, upon querying a count of distinct weather station ids, we note 9 existing stations, all actively reporting rainfall accumulation.
+This accounts for the multiple records per day.

 ![Screen Shot 2022-05-20 at 1 02 08 PM](https://user-images.githubusercontent.com/100544761/169587078-cd73b3f7-3754-4eba-8aeb-cca16279a203.png)

 ![Screen Shot 2022-05-20 at 1 05 32 PM](https://user-images.githubusercontent.com/100544761/169587310-4f8968c9-b6eb-49b9-9cdc-96038a9851de.png)

-Although there are varying counts of station reports per day, we can look at the average per day.
-It's important we don't consider the sum of precipitatioin due to station count fluctuations.
+Although there are varying counts of station reports per day, we can look at the average precipitation per day.
+It's important we don't consider the sum of precipitatioin due to daily record count inconsistencies.

 ![Screen Shot 2022-05-20 at 12 23 38 PM](https://user-images.githubusercontent.com/100544761/169587873-68e2d8fd-5fea-4596-a0ff-687641405f99.png)

-Next, we look at min, max, and average temperatures for the most active station 'USC00519281'.
+Next, we look at min, max, and average **temperatures** for the most active station 'USC00519281'.

 ![Screen Shot 2022-05-20 at 1 10 45 PM](https://user-images.githubusercontent.com/100544761/169588090-a4bf3eb2-25bc-4f91-a85a-f92a32fe125c.png)